 Botanical Name: Curcuma longa

-The essential spice in Indian curries is a super food as well as a food coloring.
+The essential spice in Indian curries is a super food as well as a food colouring.
 Its roots have a peppery taste with a subtle lemon undertone.
 Turmeric is one of the most commonly used Indian spices.
 This yellowish-orange rhizome belongs to the ginger family.

 11. Red Ginger